-On your way to work, in your workplace, at your neighbor’s home, in the grocery store, on a road trip, or in your own home, you could be injured because of someone else’s negligent actions.
-When that happens, you may need to file a personal injury claim to recover compensation for all the hardships you’re being forced to face.
+On your way to work.
+In your workplace.
+At your neighbor’s home.
+In the grocery store.
+On a road trip.
+In your own home.
+Almost anywhere, you could be injured because of someone else’s actions.
+When that happens, you may need to file a personal injury claim in Chicago.
+This lets you seek compensation for the hardships you’re being forced to face.

-However, filing a personal injury claim is only one step in a complicated process.
-Along the way, you’re bound to deal with negligent parties who try to dodge the blame, reluctant insurance companies, piles of paperwork, and a whole lot of stress—all while your injury is causing you pain.
+However, filing a personal injury claim is only one step in a long process.
+You’re bound to deal with guilty parties that try to dodge the blame, reluctant insurance companies, piles of paperwork, and lots of stress.
+Meanwhile, you’re in pain.

-Instead of dealing with all that yourself, you could enlist the help of a Chicago personal injury lawyer at Lane & Lane, LLC.
-Our team of qualified attorneys has more than 130 years of combined experience with personal injury claims, and we’re ready to put that experience to work for you.
+Why deal with all that yourself?
+Instead, enlist the help of a Chicago personal injury lawyer at Lane & Lane, LLC.
+Our team has more than 130 years of combined experience with personal injury claims.
+We’re ready to put that to work for you and protect your rights.

-Any injury that was someone else’s fault shouldn’t be your financial responsibility.
-But the need to recover compensation from the at-fault party becomes all the more urgent when serious or catastrophic injuries are involved.
+Any personal injury that was someone else’s fault shouldn’t be your financial responsibility.
+But the need to get compensation from the at-fault party becomes more urgent when serious injuries are involved.

-That’s because these injuries have profound effects on your life and finances.
-They render you unable to work or, in some cases, even take care of yourself.
-It’s important to get started on your claim for compensation right away to prevent as much damage to your financial wellbeing as possible.
+That’s because these injuries have profound effects on your life and money.
+They can make you unable to work or, in some cases, even take care of yourself.
+By starting on your claim right away, you can prevent as much damage to your financial well-being as possible.

-Below, we’ve outlined a few of the most common types of serious injuries cited in Chicago personal injury claims:
+Below are a few of the common types of serious injuries cited in Chicago personal injury claims:

 The following are some common types of Chicago personal injury claims: